 About 2 million people, mainly small-scale farmers, living in the target areas will indirectly benefit from the project.
 Specifically, forest user groups, Participatory Forest Management groups, community members, governmental representatives as well as local NGOs/CBOs will be part of the project.

 Our project sites

-The project is working with Bench-Sheko Zone, Kafa Biosphere Reserve and Sheka Forest Biosphere Reserve, all situated in Southwestern Ethiopia in the Southern Nations, Nationalities and Peoples Region (SNNPR).
+The project is working with Bench-Sheko Zone, Kafa Biosphere Reserve and Sheka Forest Biosphere Reserve, all situated in Southwestern Ethiopia in the South West Ethiopia Peoples‘ Region (SWEPR).

 Bench-Sheko Zone is the region with the greatest lowland share and has suffered severe forest decline.
 Between 1986 and 2001, forest cover decreased from around 20% to only 12% (2,881 km²), especially in the regions where refugees from the arid regions of Ethiopia were settled.
 Studies prove the population's dependence on forest resources: income from forest resources is the most important source of livelihood for the population, alongside agriculture.